 A typical bio-toilet design consists of an underground bio-digestor tank with a consortium of microbes that convert organic matter from human waste into water and odourless gas methane.

 While bio-toilets have successfully solved sanitation problems at the LOC, the technology has far-reaching potential especially in a country like ours.
-Almost fifty percent of the population still does not have access to indoor or public sanitation facilities resulting in an approximate 65,000 tonnes of excreta being released into the environment every day.
+Almost fifty percent of the population still does not have access to indoor or public sanitation facilities resulting in an approximate 1.7 million tonnes of faecal waste a day of excreta being released into the environment every day.

 In 2008, Indian Railway Ministry took a revolutionary step forward when they decide to solve the problem of waste generated on railway tracks and platforms due to the existing toilet system by converting conventional toilets into bio-toilets.

 For railways, some necessary structural modifications were made to the core design of bio-toilets.
 In a typical bio-toilet for a railway coach, specialised bacteria are embedded in the two-compartment tank of bio-digester attached below the train.
 The waste from the toilet falls in the first compartment, where the same psychrophilic bacteria attack the organic matter with degrading enzymes.
 The bacteria eat up the all organic matter present in the human faeces and convert it into odourless gas and water.
 These bio-toilets are a low maintenance and economical way of dealing with a significant amount of human waste generated in trains.

 In India, there are several rural and urban slum communities who do not have access to proper sewerage and solid waste disposal.
 Clogged toilets, open septic tanks and open sewage lines in such area are an open invitation to various diseases.